 – (Bruno Kaufmann, President, Initiative & Referendum Institute Europe)

-While I find Philippine election as more of an entertainment spectacle when we elect officials on how rich, charismatic or solely popular they are, the Swiss politicians on the other hand, get elected more because of their competence, and the platforms of their parties they represent.
+While I find Philippine election as more of an entertainment spectacle when we elect officials on how rich, charismatic or solely popular they are, the Swiss politicians, on the other hand, get elected more because of their competence, and the platforms of their parties they represent.
 Even more, it is in their political culture that most politicians keep a lower profile than their counterparts in other European countries.

 5. Respect people’s privacy and make common courtesy.

 Switzerland is a land full of secrets.
 Swiss banks for one, are notoriously known for keeping their rich clients’ finances.
-The Swiss people in general are very private.
-They have a smaller circle of friends, limiting only to the ones they feel closest with.
+The Swiss people, in general, are very private.
+They have a smaller circle of friends, limiting only to the ones they feel closest to.
 They do not overly share some personal details of their affairs; and neither they pry into the affairs of neighbors or co-workers.
 Even further in Swiss media, you’ll come across in most newspapers and TV shows blurred images of individuals, private properties or confidential identification such as car license plates.
 Unless the person is a public figure, the names of those who are involved in the news are also not even mentioned.
 All is for the sheer purpose of protecting one’s privacy.

 The Swiss are extremely polite and you’ll definitely be pleased to get into the habit.
 In Switzerland, it is customary to greet people you pass by with a cordial Bonjour (in Swiss French) or Gruezi (in Swiss German), even if you don’t know them.
 Expressions like “thank you” or “my pleasure” are used most of the time.
-The one that I even like the most is, when car drivers stop for pedestrians so they can cross the street safely.
+The one that I even like the most is when car drivers stop for pedestrians so they can cross the street safely.
 Whenever I’m in the Philippines, I had to remind myself that the norm of crossing the street is different compared to Switzerland.
-The cars are indeed, the kings of the road!
+The cars are the kings of the road!

 6. Learn the language.

 Learning a language can be very challenging but once you fully grasp the knowledge, living a life in another country will get a lot easier and more rewarding.
-It’s a very important factor to help you integrate in your new society.
+It’s a very important factor to help you integrate into your new society.
 It will make you feel confident in making new friends especially with the locals, and in getting new opportunities.

 There are three official languages in Switzerland – French, German and Italian.
 Oh, make it four; the other one is called Romansch.
-It is of Latin origin with heavy influence by German vocabulary and syntax that is spoken by nearly 1% of the Swiss population who is primarily living at canton of Grisons.
+It is of Latin origin with heavy influence by German vocabulary and syntax that is spoken by nearly 1% of the Swiss population who is primarily living at the canton of Grisons.

 If you happen to live in the Swiss Romandy where Geneva is its most populous city, you should learn Swiss French.
-Swiss German is spoken widely at the east, north and center, while Swiss Italian in the south.
+Swiss German is spoken widely at the east, north, and center, while Swiss Italian in the south.